389ds/389ds.github.io/docs/389ds/FAQ/roadmap.md

 - **Dictionary Checks** - The server uses the CrackLib dictionary for this check

 - **Monotonic Sequence Checks** - You can define the maximum number of monotonic sequence characters that are allowed to be in a password.
-A monotonic sequence is a series of characters (numbers or letters) that are in order (forwards or backwards): **abed, dcba, 1234, 4321**
+A monotonic sequence is a series of characters (numbers or letters) that are in order (forwards or backwards): **abcd, dcba, 1234, 4321**

 - **Monotonic Sequence Set Checks** - You can define the maximum number monotonic sequence characters that are allowed to appear more than once: abc9284abc